akononovicius/physRisk-content-repository/articles/2018/fb-contest-2.md

 it produces a better goodness measure of \\\( -88.3 \\\).
 Though once again the difference appears to be small.

-We could add further sophistication to the model, such as introducing asymmetry into the model.
+One could add further sophistication to the model, such as introducing asymmetry into the model.
 Yet such sophistication no longer bring significant improvements.
 In case of asymmetry, different \\\( \varepsilon \\\) values for "Guess 5" and "other", goodness measure increases to \\\( -88.21 \\\).

 ## Interim conclusion

-Though we cannot claim statistical significance, we are inclined to conclude that herding behavior is strong in this data set as there are few reasons to prefer 5 over other possible answers besides initial dominance of the comments with answer 5.
+Though I cannot claim statistical significance, I am inclined to conclude that herding behavior is strong in this data set as there are few reasons to prefer 5 over other possible answers besides initial dominance of the comments with answer 5.